-When reviewing matters regarding the Closed Fund's investment arrangements, such as the SIP, the Trustees seek to give due consideration to the Employers' perspective.
-While the requirement to consult does not mean that the Trustees need to reach agreement with the Employers, the Trustees believe that better outcomes will generally be achieved if the Trustees and Employers work together collaboratively.
+When reviewing matters regarding the Closed Fund's investment arrangements, such as the SIP, the Trustee seeks to give due consideration to the Employers' perspective.
+While the requirement to consult does not mean that the Trustee needs to reach agreement with the Employers, the Trustee believes that better outcomes will generally be achieved if the Trustee and Employers work together collaboratively.